 The Ancient Library of Alexandria: A Must-See Destination for History Buffs

-Nestled on Egypt's shore, in the vibrant metropolis of Alexandria, was a light of knowledge that drew thinkers, academics, and inquisitive minds from all over the ancient world.
-The ancient Library of Alexandria, founded in the 3rd century BC, was not only a repository of scrolls but also a symbol of human aspirations and intellectual pursuits.
+In the colorful metropolis of Alexandria, on the shores of Egypt, there was a beacon of learning that attracted thinkers and scholars in all parts of the old world.
+The ancient Library of Alexandria, which was established during the 3rd century BC was not merely a place of scrolls but it was also a manifestation of human desires and intellectual endeavors.

 The ancient Library of Alexandria is one of the most legendary libraries in history